Operation Pony Express: Operations

-The 20th Helicopter Squadron "Pony Express" was one of the most extraordinary and outstanding combat units in Southeast Asia.
+The 20th Helicopter Squadron "Pony Express" was one of the most decorated combat units in Southeast Asia.
 The Pony Express' primary highly classified mission was counterinsurgency.
 They flew their unarmed helicopters from Thailand to various friendly airstrips in Laos where they could refuel and await to launch their missions.
 They would fly indigenous troops into unprepared sites in Laos and North Vietnam to gather intelligence on troop/truck movements, etc. This information would in turn be forwarded to the appropriate Military agencies to select targets for air strike missions.

 The unit aircraft were basic CH-3C Sikorsky helicopters models.
 No armor was deemed necessary at this time since the mission was to be clandestine and the power/weight ratio was considered more important.
 Even then, with the equipped engines, power was sometimes very marginal.
 In early 1968, the engines were upgraded from the 1300 hp model to the 1500 hp models which was a vast improvement in the high temperature/humidity environment.
 With the upgrading of the engines, armor was installed on the engine cowling doors, the transmission doors, and around the tail rotor gearbox.
 Designation was changed from CH-3C to CH-3E.

 Due to the classified nature of their mission, the 20th CH-3's did not display any U.S. markings or insignia.
 They were equipped with slotted hangers to insert the USAF insignia when flying "in country".
 The pilots had no insignia on their flight suits.
 The helicopters were painted the standard camouflage pattern, except one.
 CH-3C #63-09676 was painted flat black to determine the color feasibility for our mission.
 It soon was given the nickname of "Black Mariah".
 (It was the only black H-3 to serve in SEA and is now on display at the USAF Museum at Wright-Patterson AFB, Dayton, Ohio.)

 The infil/exfil site would be selected and studied.
 Previous to the flight an airborne "recon" of the site would be made, often using CAS Beech Baron or Air America Pilatus Porter aircraft.
 Since the Air America aircraft were constantly flying over the country, they would hardly be noticed.

 The mission tactics would usually include two helicopters.
 One would be the "high bird" and would orbit at a discreet distance to distract the enemy and to act as a rescue aircraft if needed.
 The "low bird" would fly in at low altitude to the selected site to offload the troops.
 This was usually accomplished at dusk to give the ground troops a chance to disperse if enemy forces were encountered.
 If any enemy ground fire was encountered on the "infil" approach, the mission would be aborted and the troops not put at undue risk.